bparanj/crystal/security/linux/kernel.md

-The kernel is a fundamental part of an operating system (OS) responsible for managing system resources and allowing software and hardware to communicate effectively.
-Here’s a detailed explanation of its roles and functions:
+The kernel is part of an operating system (OS) responsible for managing system resources and allowing software and hardware to communicate.
+Here’s an explanation of its roles and functions:

 ### Functions of the Kernel: